thucvy/wedding-gatsby-site/content/sections/2-About.md

       header: "January 2020",
       subheader: "A fluffy boy joined us for the ride",
       content:
-        "Vy and Huan always wanted to have a puppy in their life, but their distance prevented them from ever thinking of actually adopting one.
-Sensing that it was the right moment, Huan decided to one day ask Vy if she want him to adopt a puppy.
-That same evening, the adorable malshi pup, later came to be known as Soju joined their family.
-Vy immediately hopped on a bus ride to Toronto the following day to see her new “son”.
-The morning after, it was love at first sight for both of them.
+        'Vy and Huan always wanted to have a puppy in their life, but their distance prevented them from doing so.
+Sensing that it was the right moment, Huan decided to one day ask Vy if she wanted him to adopt a puppy.
+That same evening, the adorable Mal-Shi pup, later came to be known as Soju joined their family.
+Vy immediately travelled to Toronto the following day to see her new “son”.
 Adopted by Huan, but Soju had never been able to be away from Vy since that day.
-        To Soju, we love you more than you will ever know.
+        "To Soju, we love you more than you will ever know.
 If there is another life, we wish that you will be our son by birth and that we will get a chance to raise you and give you the best life that you deserve to have.
 You are our little ray of sunshine amidst the worldly chaos that ensue since 2020.
-Thank you for entering our life and giving us the privilege of raising you into your adorable self that we love so dearly.
+Thank you for entering our life and giving us the privilege of raising you into your adorable self that we love so dearly."
-        ",
+        ',
     },
     {
       imageFileName: "about/6.jpg",